Kshitijasharma/Kshitijasharma/README.md

 ## Hello world!
 I am Kshitija.🌻

 Aspiring Software Engineer with internship experience in backend development, document processing systems, and data analytics, along with research experience in Machine Learning.
-Currently focused on and learning the feild of Artificial Intelligence and its capabilities at the industrial level use cases.
-Open to work, if you feels like you might have any opportunity for me that could align with your requirements.
-Feel free to reach out.
+Currently focused on learning the field of Artificial Intelligence and its industrial-level use cases.
+Open to work.
+If you feel you might have an opportunity that aligns with your requirements, feel free to reach out.

 ## 👩‍💻 What I do
 - Build projects to learn and experiment